jkickler/computer_vision_facial_age_prediction/README.md

 # Facial age prediction - a SML regression problem

+Welcome!
+This is a repository for solving a regression problem by using CNNs to predict the age of a person by a face image.

 # 1. Description
 - The project focuses on a supervised machine learning regression problem.
 - The goal of the project is to predict the age of a person based on a face image.